ythuang0522/HapSVAssembler/README.md

 # Required thirdparty package
-The [bamtools] are required to manually download while other programs are included.
+The [bamtools][1] are required to manually download while other programs are included.

 # Compile
 Type make in the src direcotry